Frequently Asked Questions

-A Gymnastics Canada trained or certified NCCP coach evaluator is the only person who is able to complete your evaluation.
+No. A Gymnastics Canada trained or certified NCCP coach evaluator is the only person who is able to complete your evaluation.
 Contact your Provincial Gymnastics Federation to find a Gymnastics Canada trained or certified NCCP coach evaluator in your area.

 How do I assist my new coach through their training and certification?

 The GCG “NCCP at a Glance” document provides an overview of process and curriculum.